aatishb/patterncollider/README.md

 ![grid tiles dual](https://user-images.githubusercontent.com/1878638/115303473-ad6cf300-a131-11eb-9072-2de824874768.png)

-de Bruijn discovered that you can use this duality to construct Penrose Tiles.
-To do this, first draw 5 sets of equally-spaced parallel lines, with each set tilted 360°/5 = 72° from the previous set.
+de Bruijn discovered how to use this duality to construct Penrose Tiles.
+First, draw 5 sets of equally-spaced parallel lines, with each set tilted 360°/5 = 72° from the previous set.
 This particular grid of lines is called a *pentagrid*.

 <img src="https://user-images.githubusercontent.com/1878638/115280557-12b2eb00-a116-11eb-902b-cc6d9d21b8cd.png" width="330">

-de Bruijn discovered that if you start from a pentagrid and follow his procedure for creating a dual tiling pattern, you end up with the well-known Penrose tiling.
+Applying de Bruijn's procedure to transform this grid into a tiling pattern, we end up with the well-known Penrose tiling.

-Since the lines in the pentagrid only intersect at two angles (72° or 144°) the duality produces two types of tiles (a thin rhombus and a thick rhombus).
+Since lines in the pentagrid only intersect at two angles (72° or 144°), the dual tiling pattern only contains two kinds of tiles (a thin rhombus and a thick rhombus).

 <img src="https://user-images.githubusercontent.com/1878638/115281016-8e149c80-a116-11eb-8567-c2a3520e9b16.png" width="660">